AbduazizProger/AbduazizProger/README.md

 - 👋 Hi, I’m @AbduazizProger
-- 👀 I’m interested in Web development.
+- 👀 I’m interested in Web development and also in java development.
 - 🌱 I’m currently learning Python + Django and Java development.
 - 💞️ I’m looking for collaborating on Any company's projects that I can help!
 - 📫 How to reach me : write me on telegram https://t.me/IlhomovAbduaziz